top of page

 NYC's Electronic Post-Punk Band, Public Circuit Builds Their Own Modern Church

 Electronic music?
-Syth pop?
-New wave, post-punk?
+Synth pop?
+New wave?
 Labels only scratch the surface.
-Public Circuit is a Brooklyn trio running the genre of post-punk through a distinctly electronic circuitry, refracted through a medieval, theological lens.
-Their music is danceable in form, layered with lyrics that draw on theology, myth, and shifting notions of gender and identity.
+Public Circuit is a Brooklyn trio running the genre of post-punk through a distinctly electronic circuitry, with their music danceable in form, layered with lyrics that draw on theology, myth, and shifting notions of gender and identity.

-Public Circuit formed through a string of coincidences — with Ethan Biamont first linking with drummer Sean Holloway, then guitarist/producer Nelson Fisher joining after a DIY show.
+The band formed through a string of coincidences, with singer Ethan Biamont first linking with drummer Sean Holloway, then guitarist/producer Nelson Fisher joining after a DIY show.
 Their debut Lamb (2022) was largely Biamont’s vision, but Modern Church signals a collective shift, shaped by Holloway’s percussion and Fisher’s production in what the band calls “remixing ourselves.”

 What follows is a conversation with Biamont and Holloway about serendipity, shared authorship, and why Modern Church marks less a continuation than a genesis moment for the band.